Hannibal046/nanoRWKV/README.md

 ## preliminary
 Before kicking off this project, make sure you are familiar with:

-- nanoGPT: The simplest, fastest repository for training/finetuning medium-sized GPTs by great [Andrej Karpathy](https://karpathy.ai).
-You could find the code [here](https://github.com/karpathy/nanoGPT) and teaching video [here](https://www.youtube.com/watch?v=kCc8FmEb1nY).
+- **nanoGPT**: the simplest, fastest repository for training/finetuning medium-sized GPTs by great [Andrej Karpathy](https://karpathy.ai).
+Here you could find the [code](https://github.com/karpathy/nanoGPT) and the [teaching video](https://www.youtube.com/watch?v=kCc8FmEb1nY).
-- RWKV Language Model: an RNN with GPT-level LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
+- **RWKV Language Model**: an RNN with GPT-level LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
 The model is created by an independent researcher [Bo Peng](https://www.zhihu.com/people/bopengbopeng).
-You could find the official code [here](https://github.com/BlinkDL/RWKV-LM), along with its chat version [here](https://github.com/BlinkDL/ChatRWKV).
-For deep understanding of this model, the [paper](https://arxiv.org/abs/2305.13048) and this [tutorial](https://johanwind.github.io/2023/03/23/rwkv_details.html) would be much helpful.
+You could find the official [code](https://github.com/BlinkDL/RWKV-LM), along with its [chat version code](https://github.com/BlinkDL/ChatRWKV).
+For deeper understanding of this model, the [paper](https://arxiv.org/abs/2305.13048) and this [tutorial](https://johanwind.github.io/2023/03/23/rwkv_details.html) would be much helpful.

 ## reproducing RWKV